What it's like to try Apple's new Vision Pro headset

 Here are some key takeaways from the demonstration:

 - The real world and other people are always present.
-The default mode while wearing the device is to see the outside world in full color.
+The default mode while wearing the device is to see the outside world in full colour.
 Even when fully immersed in a virtual world, exterior cameras keep an eye out for other humans.
-If another person approaches the user, that person starts to materialize through the virtual world.
+If another person approaches the user, that person starts to materialise through the virtual world.

 - Hollywood will likely take an interest.
 Apple demonstrated a series of "immersive videos", shot on special proprietary cameras where the viewer can step inside and look around.

-- From the outset, Apple has focused on the business case for Vision Pro, demonstrating how to use multiple apps at once in the headset, which is akin to having several high resolution displays.
+- From the outset, Apple has focused on the business case for Vision Pro, demonstrating how to use multiple apps at once in the headset, which is akin to having several high-resolution displays.
 It also showed how two users could share, and manipulate, three-dimensional virtual objects during a conference call.
-Both are functions that could find some use in the corporate world, where Vision Pro's price tag would sit on cost centers rather than household budgets.
+Both are functions that could find some use in the corporate world, where Vision Pro's price tag would sit on cost centres rather than household budgets.

 - To construct a virtual "persona" of the caller that shows their facial expressions, the system uses pre-loaded pictures combined with data from the Vision Pro's interior eye-tracking system and exterior hand-tracking cameras.
 But the net effect is human-but-not-quite, a phenomenon robotics experts call the "uncanny valley" effect where faces that resemble humans but are slightly off can make users feel uneasy.